scaleapi/PRBench/README.md

 * Hard subsets (Finance-300, Legal-250) representing the most challenging tasks

-See the paper for full details.
+See the release for the paper and full details at: https://scale.com/research/prbench

+Explore PRBench using our visualizer at: https://prbench-explorer.vercel.app/

 ## Quickstart